cryinkfly/openSUSE-Baldur/README.md

 <div id="openSUSE-MicroOS-about" align="center">
 <h2>📜 Description</h2>
-<p>In my project you will first find a brief overview of the Linux distribution openSUSE MicroOS and will also receive some practical tips in the areas of <b>virtualization, Flatpak apps and appearance settings</b>, to name just a few.
-There are also some <b>executable scripts</b> that make certain tasks quicker and easier to implement.
-Of course, this always depends on the location and intended use.
-And now have fun exploring, experimenting and operating with <a href="https://microos.opensuse.org/">openSUSE MicroOS</a>!</p>
+<p>In my project you will first receive a brief overview of the Linux distribution openSUSE MicroOS and will also receive some helpful tips in the areas of virtualization, Flatpak apps and display settings, to name just a few.
+Some executable scripts will also be published here that are intended to make the implementation of certain tasks quicker and easier.
+Of course, this always depends on the application and intended use.
+And now have fun exploring, experimenting and using openSUSE MicroOS!</p>
 <a href="https://en.opensuse.org/Portal:MicroOS"><img src="https://img.shields.io/badge/Documentation-d3d9df?style=for-the-badge"></a>
 <a href="https://microos.opensuse.org/#hardware"><img src="https://img.shields.io/badge/System Requirements-143f7a?style=for-the-badge"></a>
 <a href="https://en.opensuse.org/Portal:MicroOS/Downloads"><img src="https://img.shields.io/badge/Downloads-5f9a1f?style=for-the-badge"></a>